-&lt;sup>1The paper is closely related to Piketty (1995) where changes in the perceived connection between effort and income change the equilibrium level of effort and thus change actual income.
-The difference is that in Piketty (1995), these changed beliefs affect actual income only by first affecting the potential productivity of individuals.
+1 The article is closely related to Piketty (1995), where changes in the perceived connection between effort and income change the equilibrium level of effort and thus change actual income.
+The difference is that, in Piketty (1995), these changed beliefs affect actual income only by first affecting the potential productivity of individuals.